syncfusion-content/blazor-docs/blazor/dialog/animation.md

 ---
 layout: post
 title: Animation in Blazor Dialog Component | Syncfusion
-description: Learn about Animation in Blazor Dialog component of Syncfusion, and more details.
+description: Learn here all about Animation in Syncfusion Blazor Dialog component and more.
 platform: Blazor
 control: Dialog
 documentation: ug
 ---

-# Animation
+# Animation in Blazor Dialog Component

 The Dialog can be animated during the open and close actions.
 Also, users can customize animation's `Delay`, `Duration` and `Effect` by using the `DialogAnimationSettings` property.